Communist Party of the Soviet Union: Leninism

-In Marxist philosophy, Leninism is the body of political theory for the democratic organization of a revolutionary vanguard party and the achievement of a dictatorship of the proletariat as a political prelude to the establishment of the socialist mode of production developed by Lenin.
+In Marxist philosophy, Leninism is the body of political theory for the democratic organization of a revolutionary vanguard party and the achievement of a dictatorship of the proletariat, as a political prelude to the establishment of the socialist mode of production, as developed by Lenin.
 Since Karl Marx rarely, if ever wrote about how the socialist mode of production would function, these tasks were left for Lenin to solve.
 Lenin's main contribution to Marxist thought is the concept of the vanguard party of the working class.
 He conceived the vanguard party as a highly knit, centralized organization that was led by intellectuals rather than by the working class itself.
-The CPSU was open only to a small number of workers because the workers in Russia still had not developed class consciousness and needed to be educated to reach such a state.
+The CPSU was open only to a small number of workers because workers in Russia had not yet developed class consciousness and needed to be educated to reach that state.
 Lenin believed that the vanguard party could initiate policies in the name of the working class even if the working class did not support them.
 The vanguard party would know what was best for the workers because the party functionaries had attained consciousness.

 Lenin, in light of the Marx's theory of the state (which views the state as an oppressive organ of the ruling class), had no qualms of forcing change upon the country.
 He viewed the dictatorship of the proletariat, rather than the dictatorship of the bourgeoisie, to be the dictatorship of the majority.
-The repressive powers of the state were to be used to transform the country, and to strip of the former ruling class of their wealth.
+The repressive powers of the state were to be used to transform the country and to strip the former ruling class of their wealth.
 Lenin believed that the transition from the capitalist mode of production to the socialist mode of production would last for a long period.
 According to some authors, Leninism was by definition authoritarian.
 In contrast to Marx, who believed that the socialist revolution would comprise and be led by the working class alone, Lenin argued that a socialist revolution did not necessarily need to be led or to comprise the working class alone.
 Instead, he said that a revolution needed to be led by the oppressed classes of society, which in the case of Russia was the peasant class.